Results of SOLAR-1

 bIn the SOLAR-1 study, primary endocrine resistance was defined as relapse within 24 months on adjuvant ET or progression within 6 months on ET for advanced disease.
 Secondary endocrine resistance was defined as relapse after 24 months on adjuvant ET, relapse within 12 months of the end of adjuvant ET, or progression after 6 months on ET for advanced disease.
 Endocrine sensitive was defined as relapse ≥12 months after completion of ET in the adjuvant setting.

-AI, aromatase inhibitor; CDK, cyclin D–dependent kinase; ET, endocrine therapy; mPFS, median progression-free survival; PFS, progression-free survival.
+aBC, advanced breast cancer; AI, aromatase inhibitor; CDK, cyclin D–dependent kinase; ET, endocrine therapy; IM, intramuscularly; mPFS, median progression-free survival; OS, overall survival; PFS, progression-free survival.

 PIQRAY + fulvestrant more than doubled the response rate in patients with a PIK3CA driver mutation1